-Anecdotal feedback received by Caritas Austria and COD from project beneficiaries has shown that, because of their engagement with business enterprises supported by this project, many households have been able to save between SSP (approx. GBP) and SSP (approx. GBP).
+Anecdotal feedback received by Caritas Austria and COD from project beneficiaries has shown that, because of their engagement with business enterprises supported by this project, many households have been able to save between 10,000 SSP (approx. GBP 50) and 50,000 SSP (approx. GBP 275).
 This has enabled them to meet financial demands such as paying school fees.
 Of those surveyed during the repeat household survey, 47.5% (BK) and 14% (BGG) of those surveyed received support and/or training in agriculture, within the last 12 months.
 In BK, the support/training referenced can be assumed as being provided by the project as no other actors are present.
 In BGG, support/training is provided largely by others.
 Of those receiving support and/or training, 92.9% (BK) and 83.3% (BGG) of respondents changed the agricultural techniques used by their household as a result of the support/training, and 85.7% (BK) and 83.3% (BGG) said that their wellbeing had changed as a result of the support/training.
 In all but one case, where the respondent did not feel the technique worked, this change in wellbeing was positive.
 Of those surveyed during the repeat household survey, 20.3% (BK) and 9.3% (BGG) of those surveyed received support and/or training in livestock and animal husbandry, within the last 12 months.
-Of those receiving support/training, 75% (BK) and 50% (BGG) of respondents changed the livestock and/or animal husbandry techniques used by their household as a result of the support/training, and 75% (BK) and 75% (BGG) said that their wellbeing had changed as a result of the support/training, and 75% (BK) and 75% (BGG) said that their wellbeing had changed as a result of the support/training, and 75% (BK) and 75% (BGG) said that their wellbeing had changed as a result of the support/training, and 75% (BK) and 75% (BGG) said that their wellbeing had changed as a result of the support/training, and 75% (BK) and 75% (BGG) said that their wellbeing had changed as a result of the support/training.
+Of those receiving support/training, 75% (BK) and 50% (BGG) of respondents changed the livestock and/or animal husbandry techniques used by their household as a result of the support/training, and 75% (BK) and 75% (BGG) said that their wellbeing had changed as a result of the support/training.
 Again, all but one case, where the respondent felt it was too soon to tell, this change in wellbeing was positive.